rrutt/cb-bread/README.md

 If any or all of these setups fail, you should still be able to run  **cb-bread** as an HTTP server via the **node server** command described above, using pre-compiled binaries.
 In that case simply run **npm install** and ignore any compiler errors for the **couchbase** module.

+### _Notes for Mac OSX:_

+Once you use the **install.sh** script to install as a Standalone Application, cb-bread will no longer run as an HTTP server using **node server**.

+You can revert to HTTP server operation using these commands:

+    rm -rf ./node_modules
+    npm install
+    node server

 ### Launching as a Standalone Application

 #### _On Windows:_